 "Are you willing to adjust your focus to create the changes and reach the potential that you already own?" ~Pete Carroll

 He read a book by the legendary UCLA basketball coach John Wooden.
 Carroll was surprised and inspired by the fact that although Wooden’s teams won 11 championships, the first didn’t come until his sixteenth season.
-Coach Carroll, taking one of Wooden’s strategies began a process of thinking through his core beliefs and committing them to writing – resulting in a philosophy he communicated widely and leveraged at USC.
+Coach Carroll, taking one of Wooden’s strategies began a process of thinking through his core beliefs and committing them to writing.
+The effort resulted in a philosophy he communicated widely and leveraged effectively at USC.
 He developed a strong mindset of goals and values.
 His goals were very clear and specific: Beat UCLA.
 Beat Notre Dame.
 Win the Rose Bowl.
 Win the National Championship.

 An article in the Harvard Business Review said it perfectly: